HStockerSOI/slate/source/index.html.md

 Make sure you have downloaded the most up-to-date SDK (Software Development Kit) and an IDE (Integrated Development Environment) for your language of choice.
 You should be familiar with the syntax and have a basic knowledge of your language and how software normally communicates with APIs (Application Programming Interface).
 If you have no experience with any of the languages, we suggest you familiarize yourself with the basics and then return to this documentation.

-# Loading and Parsing Data
+# Roster File From Database

 ```python

 import pyodbc

 #pass your connection string into the "connect" function